 The British Airways Visa is one of four personal credit cards in money expert Clark Howard’s wallet.
 Read on for our full review…

 How to Earn Rewards

 Earning rewards with the British Airways Visa is easy.
 The first year alone can offer a huge value depending on your spending habits.
-The card offers a huge 4x Avios per dollar on up to $30,000 in purchases the first year you have the card.
-That is worth up to 120,000 Avios in the first year!
-After spending $30,000, the card reverts to its standard 1x Avois per dollar rate.
+The card offers a huge 50,000 Avios after spending $3,000 in the first three months.

 How to Redeem Rewards

 The easiest way to redeem rewards is for award travel on British Airways.
 Various reviews online peg the value of Avios at around 0.5 cents to 1.5 cents each depending on how you redeem.
 The one big thing to look out for with British Airways rewards booked to fly on British Airways flights is the fees and fuel surcharges you’ll pay to cross the Atlantic on the way to or from Heathrow.

 Avios are also easily moved to an Iberia Airlines account, where you can book awards on this Spain-based carrier with lower fees.
 The same is possible with Ireland-based Aer Lingus.
 Always check for award space and fees before transferring your Avios.

 But the best results may come from using your Avios to fly within the United States.
 While British Airways recently gave its U.S. distance-based award chart a slight downgrade in value, it is still a great deal.

 When booking with a partner like American Airlines, redemption levels are based on how far you fly.
 Flights start at 6,000 Avios one-way for flights up to 650 miles when flying coach.
 A flight between Los Angeles and New York would charge 13,000 Avios one-way.
 One of my favorite routes, Los Angeles to Denver, would cost 7,500 Avios each way.